-Modern dieticians are widely recommending ghee in the diet because this wholesome dairy product is a nutritious food item that can wonderfully enhance the taste of a dish as well as it offers lots of health benefits.
+Cultured ghee vs ghee is the latest diet fix dairy sensitives often face these days.
+Modern dieticians are widely recommending cultured ghee in the diet because this wholesome dairy product is a nutritious food item that can wonderfully enhance the taste of a dish as well as it offers lots of health benefits.

-Let’s explore the difference and similarity of cultured ghee with normal ghee by studying cultured ghee vs. ghee comparison.
+Let’s explore the difference and similarity cultured ghee vs. ghee by studying cultured ghee vs. ghee comparison.

 Ghee is the milky fat and it gets cooked from pure milk.
 For example, if we are talking about cow ghee, it is the milk fat of pure cow milk, and it is also known as clarified butter, brown butter, etc. Ghee is cooked from dairy butter, which is made from cow milk.
 Different types of ghee are prepared: cultured ghee is one of the popular ghee varieties, the world is quite enthusiastic about.

 But what makes people excited about cultured ghee?

 What is cultured ghee and why it is unique?

 As implied by the name, cultured ghee is cooked from cultured butter.
 In regular ghee, dairy butter is used as the raw ingredient, but in the cultured ghee making process, manufacturers use cultured butter.

 Cultured ghee contains lactic acid instead of lactose of milk.
 Lactic acid is the X-factor of this ghee clarified butter that sets a huge difference for the users of cultured ghee.

 The presence of lactic acid in cultured ghee is a boon for dairy sensitive consumers.
 Lactic acid prevents food sensitivity, which is mostly caused by the presence of lactose in this dairy staple.